 Monitor legislative adjustments related to property tax funding formulas, real estate tax appeal refunds, pension cost shifts, and other legislation from Springfield with a financial impact to anticipate, consider and plan for the potential impact on District 39 availability of resources, incorporating findings into the presentation of the annual 5-year projections.

-As we build a strong foundation of leadership, collaborative decision-making, and ongoing progress review and monitoring for our 2021-26 Strategic Plan, we are in the process of assembling a District Strategic Advisory Team.
-The District Strategic Advisory Team of representative stakeholders will review, inform and evaluate implementation of the strategic plan as well as the related annual action planning and performance.
-The purpose of the D39 Strategic Advisory Team will be to continuously provide input and study progress related to the strategic plan in order to guide improvements, action plans, and progress monitoring as well as suggest adjustments to planning and next steps.
+As we build a strong foundation of leadership, collaborative decision-making, and ongoing progress review and monitoring for our 2021-26 Strategic Plan, we have assembled a District Strategic Advisory Team to assist with this important work.
+The District Strategic Advisory Team of representative stakeholders reviews, informs, and evaluates implementation of the strategic plan as well as the related annual action planning and performance.
+The purpose of the D39 Strategic Advisory Team is to continuously provide input and study progress related to the strategic plan in order to guide improvements, action plans, and progress monitoring as well as suggest adjustments to planning and next steps.

-The D39 Strategic Advisory Team is not a voting body; rather, it will help establish and review key performance indicators (KPIs) to guide decisions on refinement and implementation of action plans.
-This group will make recommendations to the superintendent regarding adjustments to action plans, implementation and progress monitoring, and will be responsible for reviewing and providing feedback action plans, monitoring accountability in plan progress, and ensuring voice, agency and representation in decision-making.
-Formation of this group will help support a strong foundation of shared decision-making, ownership, action-planning and accountability.
+The D39 Strategic Advisory Team is not a voting body; rather, rather it helps establish and review key performance indicators (KPIs) to guide decisions on refinement and implementation of action plans.
+This group makes recommendations to the superintendent regarding adjustments to action plans, implementation and progress monitoring, and is responsible for reviewing and providing feedback action plans, monitoring accountability in plan progress, and ensuring voice, agency and representation in decision-making.

-The D39 Strategic Plan Advisory Team will comprise representative stakeholders from district administration, teacher and support staff union leadership, parents, educational professionals, and members of the Board of Education.
-An annual application process to this District Committee will be established by the superintendent.
+The D39 Strategic Plan Advisory Team is comprised of representative stakeholders from district administration, teacher and support staff union leadership, parents, educational professionals, and members of the Board of Education.
+Each member serves a two-year term, with an appliation process in place to fill vacancies as needed.

 District Superintendent/Facilitator